learningtapestry/ssdn/docs/security-considerations.md

    - The uploaded files are automatically deleted after 7 days.
    - The returned temporary credentials are only valid for 1 hour, and only give access to a specific folder inside the upload S3 bucket.
-   - The chosen authentication mechanism is API keys (`GenerateUploadCredentialsApiKey`).
+   - The chosen authentication mechanism for the credentials endpoint are API keys (`GenerateUploadCredentialsApiKey`).
 We're aware that it's not the most secure option available in API Gateway, but we had to strike a balance between easy of use for developers with moderate technical skills versus providing a very secure authentication scheme.
      After some discussion, we agreed that API keys provided a good enough balance.

 2. After the user has finished uploading a file to the upload S3 bucket, a Lambda function (`ProcessUploadFunction`) is triggered.
 This function is responsible for processing the file and generating an internal Nucleus event that